- Indeed, many of the assemblies have already passed reliability and quality tests needed to achieve FDA approval.

 late Middle English (denoting a cupel used to treat gold or silver alloys or ore): via Old French from Latin testu, testum 'earthen pot', variant of testa 'jug, shell'.
 Compare with test2.
 The verb dates from the early 17th century.

-put someone/thing to the test
+put someone/something to the test

 - I would like to see properly controlled studies where herbal remedies are put to the test.